uogbuji/versa/doc/index.md

 In Versa this is called a link, and a link has four basic components, an origin, a relationship, a target and a set of attributes.
-Link relationships (also known as link types) are critical because they place links in context, and Versa expects relationships to be IRIs so the context (meaning, if you like) is properly expressed and fully scoped.
-Since rel=author is defined in HTML5, you can complete the above as follows (using a made-up IRI for sake of example):
+Link relationships (also known as link types) are critical because they place links in full context, and Versa expects relationships to be IRIs so the context (meaning, if you like) is properly expressed and fully scoped.
+If someone says "title" do they mean the primary way of referencing a created work, or do they mean the formal way a person is addressed?
+Even if you narrow down between those, different organizations and conventions will understand and treat titles differently.
+Using a full IRI is a way to clarify what semantics are intended for such concepts.

+Since `rel="author"` is defined in HTML5, you can complete the above as follows (using a made-up IRI for sake of example):

     http://uche.ogbuji.net/ndewo/   http://www.w3.org/TR/html5/link-type/author  http://uche.ogbuji.net  (caption="Uche Ogbuji")